Sustainability with Environmental Sciences

 Why is this course for me?

-Across the four years of this course, you will develop interdisciplinary skills and knowledge on sustainability, spanning its environmental, societal and economic aspects.
-In this specialisation, there is a particular focus on science and technology to understand and address climate change and the degradation of our natural environment.
+Across the four years of this degree subject, you will develop interdisciplinary skills and knowledge on sustainability, spanning its environmental, societal and economic aspects.
+In this degree subject, there is a particular focus on science and technology to understand and address climate change and the degradation of our natural environment.

 What Will I Study